EmmanuelSalami/affilate-products-supabase/README.md

 1. Push your code to GitHub
 2. Connect your GitHub repository to Vercel
-3. Add the Vercel KV integration to your project in the Vercel dashboard
+3. Add the Vercel KV integration to your project in the Vercel dashboard:
+   - Go to your project in Vercel
+   - Click on "Storage" tab
+   - Find "KV" (Redis) and click "Connect"
+   - Follow the prompts to set up a new database
 4. Add the `API_KEY` environment variable in the Vercel dashboard
 5. Deploy!